Nonlinear reconstruction of general dark energy theories: Introduction

 The first approach described above, which add additional terms to the parameterization to produce non-linearity in the Lagrangian, is based on the idea that the background and linear-perturbation parameters can, in some sense, be considered as the first few coefficients of some ``Taylor expansion of the full theory".
 In an ``infinite" theory space, i.e., one where we could include arbitrary terms into the parameterized Lagrangian without causing inconsistencies, this is a natural thing to do.
 The price to pay, as mentioned above, is evidently that the resulting DE theory can be ``infinitely'' complicated.
 Fortunately, General Relativity is a very ``rigid" theory which can only be modified in a finite number of ways if it is to remain healthy and consistent, and if certain physics principles are to be respected (e.g., the Ostrogradsky theorem).
 Usually, it is the same terms in the Lagrangian that dictate both the background/linear and fully non-linear dynamics of the theory, and so the latter must be ``correlated" with each other somehow.
 By exploiting such correlations, it may be possible to infer the fully non-linear dynamics from the background evolution (and a few linear-perturbation properties if needed) of a theory.
 Apparently, this approach would be easier in practice if there are relatively fewer terms in the parameterized Lagrangian, so its implementation may still be challenging if we insist on having the ``most general possible" DE and MG theories\footnote{For this reason the examples we give in this paper will be restricted to certain generic classes of theories}.
-However, we feel that there is not a strong desire to have overly-complicated DE theories that include multiple new physics, and for this reason there must be a middle way to have parameterizations for limited but still generic classes of theories, that are simple (i.e., with relatively few parameters) but allow to ``reconstruct" the full non-linear theory.
+However, when investigating DE theories with specific physical properties, in practice the favored DE models are typically those simple enough and with few enough additional degrees of freedom, and we feel that there is not a strong desire to have overly-complicated DE theories that include multiple new physics, and for this reason there must be a middle way to have parameterizations for limited but still generic classes of theories, that are simple (i.e., with relatively few parameters) but allow to ``reconstruct" the full non-linear theory.

 From a theoretical viewpoint, being able to reconstruct the full theory from a simple parametrization is appealing since it makes it easier to perform comprehensive analyses of generic DE theories.
 From an observational perspective, new precision data (such as the recent DESI analysis \cite{DESI:2025zgx}) have increasingly allowed us to measure the expansion history of the Universe, and these measurements should naturally be fed into the study of DE theories, making the latter more targeted and dedicated.